ABOUT CRANFORD COLLECTION

-As well as regular visits, Cranford Collection entertains a number of other activities such as film screenings, artist residencies (in collaboration with Camden Arts Centre), artists books, support and dialogue with public art institutions, meetings and loans in order to keep the artworks alive for a broader audience.
+As well as regular visits to Gloucester Gate, Cranford Collection entertains a number of other activities in order to keep the artworks alive for a broader audience.
+These include:

-Since 2017, the house at Gloucester Gate is being entirely renovated by architect David Chipperfield in order to increase its capacity as exhibition space and public venue.
-It will reopen in 2019.
+Since 2017, the house and associated mews at Gloucester Gate have been remodelled by architect David Chipperfield in order to increase its capacity and create dedicated museum facilities.